Basis dependence of Neural Quantum States for the Transverse Field Ising Model: Key factors for NQS performance

 Finally, even if the sign structure of the ground state is unproblematic, the amplitudes can still pose a challenge: An example is given by the case $\theta=\pi/2$ in the ferromagnetic phase.
 In this case, the spins are aligned along the $X$-axis.
 In the computational basis, this corresponds to a superposition of all states with parity $\prod_i \sigma^z_i = 1$.
 In order to faithfully represent this state, the RBM needs to correctly project out all odd-parity states, which is a difficult task, complicated even further by the small gap between the ground and the first excited state.
 As a result, the RBM instead converges to the symmetric superposition $\ket{\Psi_+} = \ket{\Psi} + \ket{\Psi_1}$, which has a simpler amplitude structure in the computational basis.

 We emphasize that the absence of a unique ground state only implies poor performance if the true ground state has either a complicated sign or amplitude structure.
+Previous work on the sign problem for NQS show similar results for frustated antiferromagnets \cite{szaboNeuralNetworkWave2020}.
 In other cases, such as for $\theta = 0$, the true ground state is easily learned by the RBM despite the near degeneracy.